AntoniValls/AdaSVRF/README.md

 performance over SFW, leveraging AdaGrad’s adaptive learning rates and variance reduction.
 Such findings highlight AdaSVRF’s potential in optimizing sparse problems with computational efficiency.

-The report with all the references can be found [here](https://github.com/AntoniValls/AdaptiveStochasticFrank-Wolfe/blob/main/Report.pdf)All work was done by [Shab Pompeiano](https://github.com/Shab98) and me.
+The report with all the references can be found [here](https://github.com/AntoniValls/AdaptiveStochasticFrank-Wolfe/blob/main/Report.pdf).

+All work was done by [Shab Pompeiano](https://github.com/Shab98) and me.

 ## Performance on the Iris Dataset
 ![iris_performance](https://github.com/AntoniValls/AdaptiveStochasticFrank-Wolfe/assets/101109878/d0cbb770-0a0c-4d01-acbf-c0ff4182846d)